3x10e8/musecog/README.md

 This repository contains:
 * PolyRNN: an LSTM model built to yield time-resolved predictions in polyphonic music.
-* (coming soon) PolyTNN : equivalent to PolyRNN, with a transformer architecture.
+* PolyTNN : equivalent to PolyRNN, with a transformer architecture.

 More information about this framework can be found in Robert et al. (2024), please use this as citation in publications using this software.